Courtesy: Pinelands Preservation Alliance

 Map Courtesy: Pinelands Commission: (click-on for enlarged view)

 The Scenic Byway travels along existing roadways through Atlantic, Burlington, Cape May, Cumberland and Ocean Counties, including portions of 16 municipalities.
 It meanders through areas of striking natural beauty and rich historic heritage.
-With a focus on maritime portions of the Pinelands, the route takes particular advantage of the scenic qualities and historic hamlets of the Mullica, Maurice and Tuckahoe River Corridors.
+With a focus on maritime portions of the Pinelands, the route takes advantage of the scenic qualities and historic hamlets of the Mullica, Maurice and Tuckahoe River Corridors.

 The Pine Barrens is almost entirely dependent on agriculture and tourism for its revenue.
 It`s a prolific producer of cranberries and blueberries.
 In more recent years efforts have been made to preserve the untouched nature of the area by restricting development and the creation of the New Jersey Pine lands National Reserve